-We started our knitted donations with Calais but are proud to have extended our distribution to Dunkirk, various locations in Greece, Turkey, Lebanon, Jordan and Syria.
+Since our first drop off of knitted donations to Calais in 2015 we have extended our distribution to Dunkirk, Paris, various locations in Greece, Italy, Turkey, Lebanon, Jordan and Syria.

 Meet the Team